marcoromanelli-github/docs/help/faq.md

 Here is an example:

-    $ ssh -Y binary.star.hofstra.edu                 # log in with port forwarding
+    $ ssh -Y [login node].star.hofstra.edu       # log in with port forwarding
     $ srun -N 1 -t 1:0:0 --pty bash -I     # reserve and log in on a compute node

-This example assumes that you are running an X-server on your local desktop, which should be available for most users running Linux, Unix and Mac Os X. If you are using Windows you must install some X-server on your local PC.
+This example assumes that you are running an X-server on your local desktop, which should be available for most users running Linux, Unix and Mac OS.
+If you are using Windows you must install some X-server on your local PC.

-### How can I access a compute node from the login node?
+### How do I access the compute nodes?

-Please read about Interactive jobs at [Submitting jobs]({{site.baseurl}}{% link jobs/submitting-jobs.md %}).
+To access the compute nodes, you need to run `sbatch` or `srun` on the login node to [submit a job]({{site.baseurl}}{% link jobs/submitting-jobs.md %}).

+If you are looking for the same experience as with ssh, you can use `srun` to launch a remote interactive shell.
+For more information and an example, please see [Interactive jobs]({{site.baseurl}}{% link jobs/submitting-jobs.md %}#interactive-jobs).

 {% comment %}
 ### My ssh connections are dying / freezing